rwxrob/cmdtab/README.md

   to produce consistent command output formatting.
 It had been suggested to put such into another package instead but this package is so small that ultimately turned out to be overkill.
-Besides, the formatting used by `cmd` is highly specific to making output look good on a terminal as it relates to command documentation.
+Besides, the formatting used by `cmdtab` is highly specific to making output look good on a terminal as it relates to command documentation.

 * Rather than hard-code a dependency on Bash completion, every effort